 Areas for improvement Standard Key actions Who When Conduct a financial resilience assessment to test financial sustainability in particular relating to the Dedicated Schools Grant (DSG) pressure, using key drivers, costs, and service demands.
-The financial strategy should include a visioning of the shape of E 1.
-Undertake an annual review of the Council's financial stability and reserves for inclusion in the updated MTFS published in the summer 2024.
+The financial strategy should include a visioning of the shape of services in the future to E 1.
+Undertake an annual review of the Council's financial stability and reserves for inclusion in the updated MTFS published in the summer 2025.
 This will set out the Council's Reserves Strategy and an updated five-year forecast on reserves.
-This review will also consider the Council's approach for dealing with long term significant risks, such as any change to national policies (e.g. Adult Social Care Reform, Education White Paper, Statutory Override for Dedicated Schools Grant (DSG) deficits) and any change to government funding.
-Finance SMT July 2024 services in the future to achieve financial sustainability.
-2. Development of the MTFS in the summer will require a review of all underpinning assumptions and use of scenario planning to consider financial sustainability under a best and worst case scenario.
-It is likely significant budget reductions or new income opportunities will be required to achieve longer term financial sustainability and these discussions will be targeted through the lens of the Council Plan to ensure limited resources are spent in line with the priorities of the residents of West Sussex.
-ELT/ Finance SMT Februar y 2025 3.
+This review will also consider the Council's approach for dealing with long term significant risks, such as any change to national policies (e.g. Funding Reforms, Devolution and Local Government Reorganisation, Statutory Override for Dedicated Schools Grant (DSG) deficits) and any change to government funding.
+Finance SMT July 2025 achieve financial sustainability.
+Development of the MTFS in the summer will require a review of all underpinning assumptions and use of scenario planning to consider financial sustainability under a best- and worst-case scenario.
+It is likely significant transformation will be required to achieve longer term financial sustainability.
+These opportunities will be targeted and managed through the Transformation Board and reported through the MTFS.
+ELT/ Finance SMT February 2026 3.
 Lobbying will continue both individually and through the various networks across the sector to ensure Government funding recognises the challenges facing the sector.
-ELT Februar y 2025 Balance sheet management review to be undertaken to support better management of assets and liabilities to improve service delivery.
-0 Continue to review GL balances on the balance sheet as part of the data cleanse for the data migration to the new financial system, Oracle.
-Review the Council's provisions as part of the final accounts process for 2024/25.
-Finance SMT March 2025
+ELT February 2026 Optimise opportunities and benefits during and after the implementation of A, C : Oracle Project Team to ensure that the key principles of the project are adhered to, including the principle of "adopt not adapt".
+Finance SMT March 2026 Oracle Oracle Finance Support Team to support the functional teams following the implementation of EPM in September 2025 and Oracle Fusion in January 2026.
+3. Following implementation of EPM, bed in respective roles and responsibilities across the finance teams.
+4. Finance teams to support Budget Managers during the roll out of EPM, to ensure good financial management and accountability.